WPIRoboticsEngineering/ZenVSCodeInstaller/README.md

 <img src="image/disableTelem.png" width="600">

-This will silence all telemetry events from VS Code going forward.
+This will silence most private data leaks from VS Code going forward.
+Other leaks may come form plugins you install.

 ## 3) Open VSCode and Install PlatformIO